Battle of the Zero-Torque Putters: L.A.B. Golf DF 2.1 Putter Vs. PXG Allan Putter

 Looks, Sound, and Feedback – 8/10

-If you’re what some golfers would class as a purist then the shape of the Allan may put you off of golf entirely but for many, including myself, the look of the club will grow on you after a few rounds of holing more putts than usual.
+If you’re a purist the shape of the Allan might be off-putting.
+But for many, including myself, the look of the club will grow on you after a few rounds of holing more putts than usual.

 If I’m being honest, out on the course I’ve had plenty of mixed reviews.
-Some golfers have questioned my sanity and they don’t know how I could use such a club whereas others have been full of praise.
-Plenty of positive views for the PXG Allan from the way it looks to how it feels and once you see the ball start going in the hole more frequently that’s enough to win anybody over.
+Some golfers have questioned my sanity and they don’t know how I can use such a club whereas others have been full of praise.
+I’ve had plenty of positive views for the PXG Allan from the way it looks to how it feels and once you see the ball start going in the hole more frequently that’s enough to win anybody over.

 When I first hit the putter I didn’t really know what to expect.
 Having never hit a zero-torque putter I was stepping into a new world and it’s now one I don’t want to come back from.
 Most putters with a milled face produce a firm and solid feel at impact but because the Allan has a hollow body, injected with PXG’s S COR technology, the sound and feel are exceptional.
 The polymer behind the face cancels out pretty much all of the vibrations and unwanted sound at impact.

-However, I feel that although this is a strength of the Allan I think it is also one of its biggest flaws.
+Although this is a strength of the Allan I think it’s also one of its biggest flaws.
 If you were to have a quick session on the putting green then you may not notice it but having played over ten rounds with the putter, I have.
 It feels strange to say but because the putter feels so good across the face sometimes I don’t really know how I’ve hit it.

 Distance Control and Roll – 9/10